 Reading assignments and discussion questions or exercises may be assigned for each class.
 You are expected to come to class having completed the assignment and being prepared to discuss both the ideas from the reading and your solutions to any exercises.
 You should also bring questions you have from the reading to class.
 You are encouraged to work on the discussion questions and exercises in groups; just be sure that each group member understands each answer well enough to present it to the class.

 Two documents, the CS Program Style Guide and Documentation Standards, describe the programming style and documentation standards for this course.
-Following these standards is an important step towards writing well-structured and reusable programs.
+All programs should adhere to these guidelines, including use of the Braces Line Up style pattern.
 You may use two templates that have been created to help you meet the documentation standards: the class template and main class template.
+Following such standards is an important step towards writing well-structured, reusable, professional programs.

 Programs in this course will be graded on the following criteria.